 05. Propaganda Fashion

 09. Launder the Conscience

-First single, “Man the Machine”, keeps the boot on our throat, the tempo breathless and intense.
+The first single, “Man the Machine”, keeps the boot on our throat, the tempo breathless and intense.
 If you were to close your eyes, you’d think Tate never left, La Torre taking up the mantle that his legendary predecessor vacated with impressive skill and fluidity.
 Not that La Torre doesn’t have his own personality, as evidenced on several key tracks throughout, but he fits QUEENSRŸCHE‘s vocal needs like he was born to sing in this band.
 “Light Years” (video below) features the type of gritty, in-your-face bass tones that have set Eddie Jackson apart from his contemporaries for his entire career.
 Jackson often takes the lead or pops out of the mix at the opportune moment to deliver the perfect bass riff or fill to complement and heighten our enjoyment of an arrangement.